bsccf/Uni-notes/Electrical and electronic systems/3 Electric machines/1U Intro to AC machines/flux linkage.md

 #### What is
 ## Flux linkage ($\lambda$)
-The general definition of flux linkage is the product of the number of turns in the coil and [[tesla|magnetic flux density]], or expressed mathamatically:
+The general definition of flux linkage is the product of the number of turns in the coil and [[magnetic flux]], or expressed mathamatically:

 > ### $$ \lambda = N \phi $$
 >> where: